CaduceusInc/waleopakunle.com/_posts/2020-05-23-lumos-maxima.md

   - Read how Waymo is using GANs in modules of their self-driving software, to simulate autonomous vehicle camera and sensor data in this article by [Kyle Wiggers on Venturebeat](https://venturebeat.com/2020/05/20/waymo-is-using-ai-to-simulate-autonomous-vehicle-camera-data/){:target="_blank"}.

-  > " In simulation, when a trajectory of a self-driving car and other agents (e.g. other cars, cyclists, and pedestrians) changes, the system generates realistic visual sensor data that helps us model the scene in the updated environment … "   - A Waymo spokesperson.
+  > " In the simulation, when a trajectory of a self-driving car and other agents (e.g. other cars, cyclists, and pedestrians) changes, the system generates realistic visual sensor data that helps us model the scene in the updated environment … "   - A Waymo spokesperson.

   - [Is AI democratization a real thing?](https://medium.com/sciforce/is-ai-democratization-a-real-thing-12957ca18534){:target="_blank"}